JediNakDev/history-pricing-model/README.md

 ## Model Iteration 1

 - use the full historical data to calculate the probability of an assets to move to some price and price option
-- price option still a bit off from the actual price
+- The predicted option price is still a bit off from the actual price

+## Model Iteration 2

+- Refine the drift estimation using historical data
+- Enforce the martingale condition to ensure the model is consistent with the market data

 ## TODO

 - [x] Fetch price history data from yahoo finance API
 - [x] Calculate probability of an assets to move to some price using historical data
+- [ ] Iteration 1
   - [x] Price option using history pricing model
+- [ ] Iteration 2
+  - [ ] Refine the drift estimation using historical data
+  - [ ] Enforce the martingale condition to ensure the model is consistent with the market data
 - [ ] Compare the result with Heston model